It’s not actually possible to write a user-defined numeric type in Java due to absence of

 public Rational IEEEremainder(Rational divisor); public Rational remainder(Rational divisor, RoundingMode rounding);

 IEEEremainder() returns the remainder of this divided by divisor as specified in the IEEE 754 floating point standard.The two-argument method allows specifying the rounding mode to use after the initial division if you need some other kind of remainder.
-For example, if I were to implement the functionality of the
+For example, if we were to implement the functionality of the

 public Rational pow(int exponent); public Rational sqr() { /* as if: */ return pow(2); }

 You can raise this to some integral power.
 Note that the exponent must be an integer since raising to a non-integral power yields an irrational value in general.
-(2½ comes easily to mind.)
+(2½ comes easily to mind.)If this is zero and exponent is negative, pow will throw an ArithmeticException since we’re trying to take the reciprocal of zero.

-public Rational sqrt() { /* as if: */ return new Rational(Math.sqrt(doubleValue())); } public Rational sqrt(double accuracy) { /* as if: */ return new Rational(Math.sqrt(doubleValue()), accuracy); }
+public Rational sqrt() { /* make sure this is non-negative, then: */ return new Rational(Math.sqrt(doubleValue())); } public Rational sqrt(double accuracy) { /* make sure this is non-negative, then: */ return new Rational(Math.sqrt(doubleValue()), accuracy); }

 Included are a couple of ways to approximate square roots by temporarily storing the values in doubles.
 The no-argument version will likely get you really huge numerators and denominators because it callsRational(double) which tries to do an exact conversion.
 The one-argument version callsRational(double,double) which uses a continued fractions loop and can generate much smaller numerators and denominators; but it might be slower because it does lots of BigInteger arithmetic and so bangs away at the heap.Both will throw an ArithmeticException if this is less than zero (which would yield an imaginary number); and the constructor that gets called by the one-argument version will throw an ArithmeticException if the computed maximum error is non-finite or subnormal.